 After running the command, the console shows an URL.
 Copy this URL and paste it in your browser's address bar to visualize the test results.

-When you send the results to the k6 Cloud, data will be continuously streamed to the cloud.
+When you send the results to the k6 Cloud with k6-out, data will be continuously streamed to the cloud.
 While this happens the state of the test run will be marked as Running.
 A test run that ran its course will be marked Finished.
 The run state has nothing to do with the test passing any thresholds, only that the test itself is operating correctly.

-If you deliberately abort your test (e.g. by pressing Ctrl-C), it will still be considered Finished.
+If you deliberately abort your test (e.g. by pressing Ctrl-C), your test will end up as Aborted by User.
 You can still look and analyze the test data you streamed so far.
 The test will just have run shorter than originally planned.

 Another possibility would be if you lose network connection with the k6 Cloud while your test is running.
 In that case the k6 Cloud will patiently wait for you to reconnect.
 In the meanwhile your test's run state will continue to appear as Running on the web app.